mekdeshub123/DjangoWishlist/README.md

 References

-I used those links to do additional research
+I used those links to do additional research to get more on the concept

 https://docs.djangoproject.com/en/3.0/contents/